|

 I

-never let those performances take away from
+never let those shameful performances take away from

 my appreciation and love of the movies, however.